evanbechtol/advanced-css-course/Notes/3 Pillars of Good HTML and CSS.md

 Finally, the visual formatting model combines everything for the site to be rendered on the device.

+  - Each property has an initial default value, which will be used if nothing is declared
+  - Browsers specify a **root** font-size for each page (usually 16px)
+  - Percentages and relative values are **always** converted to px
+  - Font-size
+      - percentages are measured relative to their parent's font-size
+      - `em` are measured relative to their *parent's* `font-size`
+  - Length
+      - percentages are measured relative to their parent's length
+      - `em` are measure relative to the *current* `font-size`
+  - `rem` are always measure relative to the **document's root** `font-size`
+  - `vh` and `vw` are percentage measurements of the viewport's height and width

 ### How CSS is Parsed
 ![CSS Rule Diagram](./img/CSS%20Rule.png)